 Scoop Bowls and Plates

-There are also aids called scoop bowls and scoop plates.
+There are also aids called scoop bowls and scoop plates that are designed to make eating softer foods easier for seniors.
 These have a high raised edge on half the plate.
 But, the front of the plate is lower.
 This type of plate helps elderly people scoop the food onto their fork or spoon by pushing it towards the back.
 Having the open front makes it easier to use too.

 Here are some of my recommendations for high-walled scoop plates for elderly and seniors: